We are hosting virtual Tough Talks as Zoom and call-in meetings.

 Senior Safety - Police Chief Robert White spoke with us about the Denver Police Department’s community philosophy and about senior safety.
 He gave us a great sense of how DPD is keeping our streets safe and fielded several questions from our participants.

-Dementia and Alzheimer’s - A panel featuring voices from many sides of the spectrum.
+Dementia and Alzheimer’s - A panel featuring voices from many sides of the memory-loss spectrum.
 We were fortunate to have two representatives from the Alzheimer’s Association who shared with us the ten early signs of Alzheimer’s Disease.
 We were also graced with the presence of a married couple dealing with the disease who shared their story with incredible transparency.
-As our group listened to their story and the answers they gave to our questions, it was equal parts heart wrenching and heart warming.
+As our group listened to their story and the answers they gave to our questions, it was equal parts heart-wrenching and heart-warming.
 The love the two of them share is inspiring.
-The Tough Talk was informative and captivating.

 Primary Caregiving - Our panelists, Jane W. Barton of AARP and Cardinal, LCC, Joan Colby Wilson of Americorps, and Katie Wade and Emily Cooper of Boulder County’s Area Agency on Aging, shared important information about the challenges and blessings of caregiving, one of our most ubiquitous but toughest jobs as family members.

-In Fall 2015, we presented Elder Fraud and Scam Prevention.
-We discussed prevention, recognition, and repercussions of elder fraud with Denver District Attorney Mitch Morrissey; Aaron Bagully, MBA, Financial Advisor with Edward Jones; Sergeant Ana Brun of the Lakewood Police Department Economic Crimes Unit; Cary Johnson, the Director of Crime Prevention in Jefferson County; and an older adult who was a victim of fraud.
+Elder Fraud and Scam Prevention - We discussed prevention, recognition, and repercussions of elder fraud with Denver District Attorney Mitch Morrissey; Aaron Bagully, MBA, Financial Advisor with Edward Jones; Sergeant Ana Brun of the Lakewood Police Department Economic Crimes Unit; Cary Johnson, the Director of Crime Prevention in Jefferson County; and an older adult who was a victim of fraud.
 Watch the video here.